 How can you help?

-At Nash & Co we specialise in representing parents who have been accused of inflicting non-accidental injuries.
-We have experienced Solicitor-Advocates and members of the specialist Law Society Children’s Panel who can represent you and assist you through every step of the proceedings.
+At Nash & Co Solicitors, our legal representatives specialise in acting on behalf of parents who have been accused of inflicting a non-accidental injury or causing Shaken Baby Syndrome.
+We have experienced Solicitor-Advocates* and members of the specialist Law Society Children’s Panel who can represent you and assist you through every step of the proceedings.
 We will consider with you whether applications should be made for independent medical experts to re-consider the medical evidence presented by the treating doctors and will aim to reunite your family.

 What else do I need to know?

-Whenever a child is presented for medical attention and non-accidental is suspected, a referral will automatically be made to Social Services and usually to the Police.
-Social Services will also step in and care proceedings are likely to be instituted.
+Whenever a child is presented for medical attention and non-accidental injury or Shaken Baby Syndrome is suspected, a referral will automatically be made to Social Services and usually to the Police.
+Social Services will also step in, and care proceedings are likely to be set in motion.
 In the first instance, Social Services will try to place your child with a relative (such as grandparents) but if this is not possible, or if arrangements are not adhered to, your child may be placed into foster care.

 If your child has suffered an injury which results in symptoms including drowsiness, fitting, difficulty feeding or breathing, vomiting and general irritability or you notice other changes that cause any concern; contact Helen Bull or one of her team.
 Helen’s email address is [email protected] or you can call her on 01752 827024.